stefanspringer1/SwiftXML/README.md

 ## Direct access to processing instructions

-You can also efficiently access the processing instructions of specific targets directly via the `processingInstructions` method:
+You can also efficiently access the processing instructions of specific targets directly via the `processingInstructions(_:)` method:

 ```swift
 let source = """